- MRE stands for Meals Ready to Eat

 - MREs are designed to last around 3.5 years.

 MREs – yum!
-Soldiers carry them and preppers stock them.
+Soldiers carry them and preppers stock them, but are MREs healthy to eat?
 The long shelf life, the salty taste, the plastic packaging.
 Nothing quite says “Git in my belly” like an MRE!
-But are they healthy to eat?
 What’s in an MRE?
 How long do they last?
 Are they worth the money?

 Let’s explore those questions and more, but first…